VRBarysh/DifEqMaster/README.md

 * FFTUnit (.h/.cpp) with Fourier transformations
 * SplineUnit (.h/.cpp)   with spline approximations
-* MultiMaxPSO (.h/.cpp)  and other PSO-named files with my implementations of the Partical Swarm Optimization technique
+* MultiMaxPSO (.h/.cpp)  and other PSO-named files with my implementations of the Particle Swarm Optimization technique
 * CephesLib (.h/.cpp)  with Fresnel integral computation functions that I’ve took from Cephes Mathematical Library.
-It is quite an old library and https://github.com/jeremybarnes/cephes is the only working reference on it that I’ve found
+It is quite an old library and https://github.com/jeremybarnes/cephes is the only working reference for it that I’ve found

 ### Free electron models